-As a place of pilgrimage for a thousand years, the Cathedral welcomes groups for Sunday and weekday pilgrimages, We offer a twice monthly slot for a parish or group which includes a guided tour, a eucharist or participation in one of our regular services, space to meet and reflect and hospitality in our ‘Pilgrims Kitchen’.
+Pilgrimage - the Cathedral has offered a place of pilgrimage for a thousand years.
+Welcoming groups for Sunday and weekday pilgrimages, and offering a twice monthly slot for a parish or group which includes a guided tour, a Eucharist or participation in one of our regular services, space to meet and reflect and hospitality in our ‘Pilgrims' Kitchen’.

-We welcome individuals who may want to spend a day on retreat with us.
-We have a small private space within the cathedral which is available and a member of clergy to meet with.
-Our daily round of worship gives a framework and meals can be arranged.
+Retreat - offes a warm welcome to individuals who may want to spend a day on retreat.
+With a small private space within the cathedral with a member of clergy to meet with.vA daily round of worship which gives a framework and meals can be arranged.

-The Dean and Canon Precentor are available once a month to visit parishes to provide Sunday cover.
-Please contact the Cathedral if you would like to arrange cover but be advised, they get booked up quite a long way in advance.
+Cover - The Dean and the Canon Precentor are available once a month to visit parishes to provide Sunday cover.
+Please contact the Cathedral if you would like to arrange cover but please book in advance.

-As senior priest in the Diocese, The Dean prioritises making time for clergy who would like a confidential listening ear distinct from any structures of management and discipline.
-Please contact him directly on email@example.com.
+A listening ear - Dean Joe makes time for clergy who would like a confidential listening ear distinct from any structures of management and discipline.

 The Cathedral Office

 Abbey House, Angel Hill, Bury St Edmunds, Suffolk, IP33 1LS